 Another thing that stay at home moms have a lot of control over is the structure of their day.
 Want to sleep in until 9?
 Prefer to get up at 5 to work out?
 It’s all up to them.

-Granted, little ones have schedules and demands of their own, but if I can get up at 3:00 am 6 days a week for three years to work part time online, then you can find time in your schedule for goals that matter to you!
+Granted, little ones have schedules and demands of their own, but if I can get up at 3:00 am 6 days a week for three years to work part time online, then you can find time in your schedule for goals for moms that matter to you!

 4) A stay at home mom’s schedule is flexible which makes it easy for them to try new things.

 Not sure what you want your goals to be?
 Being a stay at home mom gives you the flexibility to try new things.
 Like anything else on this list, there is the caveat that you can’t go anywhere you can’t or shouldn’t take your new baby or child.

 But there are still tons of places you can.
 Or you can have something delivered to you and try something new at home!

-5) It’s important for stay at home moms to contribute to their own personal growth, not just the development of their children.
+5) It’s important for moms to contribute to their own personal growth

 Throughout the history of the world, moms have been there to help support their family, feed them, and care for them.
 But what we often forget is that it has only been the in the very recent past that mothers have had the time and freedom to devote themselves entirely to their children.

-Mothers gain confidence, a sense of importance, and life satisfaction from dedicating themselves to creation, community, and themselves!
+A mom can gain confidence, a sense of importance, and life satisfaction from dedicating herself to creation, community, and herself!